 At power on, the HDD processor carries out electronics testing, and then produces a command of spindle motor switching on.
 When some critical speed of rotation is achieved, the density of air carried along by disk surfaces becomes high enough to overcome the heads force of clipping to a surface and raising less than micron above surfaces of disks.
 From this point and until the speed decrease below the critical level, the heads "soar" on an air cushion and do not touch surfaces of disks at all.
-After the disk achieves the speed of rotation which is close to nominal speed, the heads are taken out from the parking zone, and search for servo marks for exact stabilization of speed of rotation begins.
+After the drive achieves the speed of rotation which is close to nominal speed, the heads are taken out from the parking zone and search for servo marks for exact stabilization of speed of rotation begins.
 Then reading of a microcode and another service information from a magnetic surface is carried out.
-In the end, of initialization the testing of a system of positioning by the search for the set sequence of tracks is carried out and if it passes successfully, the HDD informs about sanity.
-In order to increase the reliability of information storage, the firmware of hard drives traces technological parameters (S.M.A.R.T.) accessible to reading and the analysis of the program that notifies the user about approaching failure.
+In the end, of initialization, the testing of a system of positioning by the search for the set sequence of tracks is conducted, and if it passes successfully, the HDD informs about sanity.
+To increase the reliability of information storage, the firmware of hard drives traces technological parameters (S.M.A.R.T.) accessible to reading and the analysis of the program that notifies the user about approaching failure.